steve4744/CropChecker/README.md

 Starting with Minecraft/Spigot 1.14, there is also the option to display the text on the ActionBar.
 The colour of the text can again be set in the config.yml file.

+To use a specific item for right-clicking the crop or beehive, then an 'override_item' can be enabled in the config.yml.
+To right-click with an empty hand, the item should be set to AIR.

 ## Dependencies
 The latest version of this plugin is only supported on Spigot/Minecraft 1.15+.